codekopf/3S/readme.md

     * crawl to level 1,2, ... from given page.
     * take into account robot.txt or not during the crawling
 * Ability to stop and continue (2 files, list of unprocessed and processed links which can be taken in any time and process).
-* Order URLs links in a output file
+* Order URLs links in an output file
   * alphabetically, by length etc.
 * Possibility to set crawling page delay - protection against script being classified as bot and being blocked
   * normal - one second